Ash-Kulkarni/pyddb/docs/pyddb.md

 ### Intuitive wrapper functions

 The functions for posting parameters understand that if you are posting a new value to an existing parameter, you're really adding a new revision and will access the appropriate endpoint for you.

+### Download DDB types

+There are functions to download all of our parameter types, asset types, units, and other objects, then load them in by name or uuid.
+This makes it possible to search for existing data without unnecessary database queries, and we can search by name or uuid.

 ## Usage concepts